 figure 2.b figure 2.c

 figure 2 Students’ Ethnicity Distribution.
 Figure 2.a, the distribution is of stacked histogram.
-Figure 2.b, 2.c are pie charts of ethnicity and nationality percentage distribution of participants and nonparticipants.

 Figure.
 2 shows the nationality and ethnicity distribution of the sample data.
 Our total data shows that the white American people dominate the population, followed by International students, Hispanic, and Asian Americans.
 There are 58.86% of the class students are white American.
 Among all participants, 62.22% are the whites, and 55.67% of nonparticipants are white people.
 From these data, we can see that white Americans over-represented.
 Next, from column three, we can see that 25.98% of the class students are internationals, but this ratio decreases to 20% in participants column.
 As a result, international students look under-represented in this forum.
 Moreover, there are 4% of the class students are Hispanic or Latino and 6% are Asian Americans.
 The ratio of Hispanic students in participants column decreases to 3.6% but the ratio of Asian Americans increases to 8%.
 Then we can say that Hispanics less involved but Asian Americans are more involved in this online forum.
 Therefore, White Americans and Asian Americans are over-represented but international students and Hispanics are under-represented.
 This matches one of the previous work[3], where they declared that minority status has lower satisfaction with the web-based distance study.